 GIP and the islet β-cell

-In contrast, there is much less data examining whether GIP can also exert robust stimulation of b-cell proliferation or promotion of b-cell survival in vivo.
 Maida and colleagues compared the actions of a degradation-resistant GIP analogue, with those of exendin-4 or the DPP-4 inhibitor sitagliptin, in murine models of b-cell apoptosis or regeneration in the context of streptozotocin administration.
 Exendin-4 promoted robust expansion of b-cell mass after STZ, and also reduced the extent of b-cell apoptosis.
 Sitagliptin had very little effect on b-cell apoptosis but did increase b-cell mass after chronic administration.
 In contrast, d[Ala2]-GIP had only a modest anti-apoptotic effect and was unable to increase b-cell mass in chronic studies.
 Furthermore, Gipr-/- mice did not exhibit enhanced susceptibility to STZ-induced b-cell apoptosis in vivo.
-Hence, the GLP-1 receptor appears to be consistently linked to b-cell proliferation and survival pathways in vivo, whereas the GIP receptor promotes b-cell survival in vitro, but whether GIP exerts significant prosurvival effects in vivo remain uncertain.
+Hence, the GLP-1 receptor appears to be consistently linked to b-cell proliferation and survival pathways in vivo, whereas the GIP receptor promotes b-cell survival in vitro, but whether GIP exerts significant prosurvival effects in vivo under hyperglycemic conditions remain uncertain.
 See Differential importance of GIP vs. GLP-1 receptor signaling for beta-cell survival in mice.
 Gastroenterology.
-2009 Sep 17.
-[Epub ahead of print]
+2009 Dec;137(6):2146-57.

-The potent anti-apoptotic actions of GIP on the islet β-cell in vitro were examined in INS-1(832/13) β cells, subjected to glucoliptocicity.
+The anti-apoptotic actions of GIP on the islet β-cell in vitro were examined in INS-1(832/13) β cells, subjected to glucoliptocicity.
 GIP increased Akt, and restored cytoplasmic localization of Foxo1, in association with increased Foxo1 phsophorylation, leading to reduction of Bax expression.
 Similar findings were observed in primary islet cultures prepared from C57BL/6 mice.
 Furthermore, a 2 week treatment of Vancouver ZDF rats with intravenous GIP decreased Bax, and upregulated Bcl-2 in β-cells, as described in GIP stimulation of pancreatic beta-cell survival is dependent upon phosphatidylinositol 3-kinase (PI3-K)/ protein kinase B (PKB) signaling, inactivation of the forkhead transcription factor Foxo1 and downregulation of bax expression.
 J Biol Chem.
 2005 Apr 6; [Epub ahead of print]

 The actions of GIP to activate Akt appear to be mediated through unique pathways independent of PI3K.
 Both GIP and GLP-1 stimulated Akt activation in kinase assays and promoted b-cell survival (INS-1 cells and mouse islets) through pathways that likely involved cAMP but not phosphorylation of T308 or S473.
 See Non-canonical activation of Akt/PKB in beta -cells by the incretin hormone glucose-dependent insulinotropic polypeptide (GIP).
 J Biol Chem.
 2009 Feb 20.